socialite-lang/homepage-src/src/documents/pages/quick_start.html.md

 SociaLite is a parallel/distributed query language.
 SociaLite queries are embedded in Java programs or Python (Jython) scripts, and compiled to parallel/distributed Java code.
 The easiest way to learn SociaLite is through the SociaLite interactive shell.

-### <b>Starting a SociaLite Shell (Single Machine)</b>
+### <b>Starting a SociaLite Shell</b>

 To start using the SociaLite interactive shell, first [install SociaLite](../install) and run ```bin/socialite```.
 To run a script, pass the script name such as ```bin/socialite script-name.py```.
-The SociaLite interactive shell is basically a Jython shell extended to support SociaLite queries.
+The SociaLite interactive shell is a Jython shell extended to support SociaLite queries.
-Normally the shell expects Python code, and SociaLite queries are enclosed in backtik(`), like following.
+Normally the shell expects Python code, and SociaLite queries are enclosed in backtick(`), like following.
-Click the <b>>>></b> on the top-right to hide the prompts.
+Click <b>>>></b> on the top-right to hide the prompts.

 ``` python
 >>> print "Python code"